-Do I need to apply for a Schengen Visa?
+Do I need to apply for a Schengen Visa to travel to Europe?

-If you’re traveling to Europe and entering the Schengen Area from a country without a visa-free travel arrangement, you’ll need to make a Schengen Visa application.
-Here are the countries which require a Schengen Visa.
+If you’re traveling to Europe and entering the Schengen Area from a country without a visa-free travel arrangement, you’ll need to apply for a Schengen Visa application.
+Here is a link to a list of the countries which require a Schengen Visa.

 Where can I obtain my Schengen visa application form?

-You can download here Schengen visa application forms 2020 for following countries:
+You can download here Schengen visa application forms 2022 for following countries here:

 - France visa application form (French)